Objective and Strategy

 99.4.
 “Active share” measures the degree to which a fund’s portfolio differs from the holdings of its benchmark portfolio.
 High active share indicates management which is providing a portfolio that is substantially different from, and independent of, the index.
 An active share of zero indicates perfect overlap with the index, 100 indicates perfect independence.
 The active share for Evermore is generally near 100, which reflects extreme independence plus the effect of several hedged positions.

 Management’s stake in the fund

 Mr. Marcus has invested between $500,000-1,000,000 in the fund.
 The fund provides all of Mr. Marcus’s equity exposure except for long-held legacy positions that predate the launch of Evermore.
 In addition, he co-owns the firm to which he and his partner have committed millions of their personal wealth.

 December 31, 2009.

-1.49%, on assets of $494 million.
+For investor class shares it is 1.61% and for institutional shares it is 1.36% on assets under management of $106.9 million, as of July 2023.
 The fund eliminated the sales load on its retail shares in April 2015, an entirely admirable decision.